pmazaitis/tree-sitter-context/README.md

 ## Installation

 Clone or download the repository to local disk.
-Configure tools to find the parser.

 This Tree-Sitter parser should also be available via `npm` if that's a viable alternative.

+Some tools only require a URL to the repository; they will download and install the parser as needed.

 ## Use